-It has been frequently said, that AA is a simple program for complicated people.
+It has been frequently said that AA is a simple program for complicated people.
 I saw myself as a complicated person with highly complex problems.
 People kept telling me, “Keep it simple!”
 I took this to mean don’t drink and go to meetings.
-I was so full of prejudice towards the ‘God’ word, that at the time, that’s all that I was prepared to do.
+I was so full of prejudice towards the ‘God’ word that, at the time, that was all that I was prepared to do.
 This resulted in more than a decade of relapse.

-As I journeyed through the steps, I discovered new and liberating aspects of why I made life such hard going.
+As I journeyed through the steps, I discovered new and liberating aspects of why I made life so hard going.
 I was never able to keep my life in today.
-The slogan one day at a time was an impossible concept to grasp.
+The slogan, ‘One day at a time,” was impossible to grasp.
 An inability to live here and now resulted in one relapse after another.

 Steps four through nine

 Steps four and five revealed that I was a slave to a distorted perception of reality.
-Resentment, bitterness, guilt, and remorse about the past, made it impossible to live today.
-Projecting anxiously into the future; made life completely unmanageable.
-I dreaded the future and ruminated obsessively about the new calamities that would soon be landing on my doorstep.
+Resentment, bitterness, guilt, and remorse about the past made it impossible to live today.
+Projecting anxiously into the future made life completely unmanageable.
+I dreaded the future and ruminated obsessively about the new calamities that would soon land on my doorstep.